legendarycode3/raffle-smart-contract/README.md

 ​
 # Proveably Random Raffle Smart Contracts
 ​A decentralized raffle application built with Solidity and Foundry, utilizing Chainlink VRF for provably fair randomness and automated winner selection.
+Contract for Creating and managing a raffle where participants enter by sending ETH, and a winner is randomly selected.

 ## Table of Contents